Estimate Time5 min

 Source: 2019 Federal Reserve Payments Study.

-"Our research is uncovering companies that can now use new methods to create drugs for both very rare diseases as well as other large untapped markets.
-Our team is anticipating that these advancements will help foster the creation of new biotech companies, some of which will invent the drugs of the future in areas like immuno-oncology, cell therapy, gene therapy, targeted therapies, and more."
+Disruption is happening across the scope of medical therapies and services as well.
+There have been breakthroughs in life sciences tools and equipment that are fundamentally changing our understanding of human biology.
+Companies can now use new methods to create drugs for both very rare diseases as well as other large untapped markets.
+These advancements may help foster the creation of new biotech companies, some of which could invent the drugs of the future in areas like immuno-oncology, cell therapy, gene therapy, targeted therapies, and more.

 Disruptive investing